asvny/react-intl-repro-workspace/README.md

 Now the question is how to combine (and compile) all the translations from yarn workspaces and node_modules in main portal app.

-Now after running extraction for all packages .. how do I compile all together into one single file in `portal`?
+After running extraction for all packages .. how do I compile all together into one single file in `portal`?

 The way I am solving now is using a custom node script which traverses all workspaces which are dependencies of `portal` and combines them use `@format/cli`.